skipperkongen/art-robots/README.md

 Here we will concern ourselves with robots that create art, a.k.a. *art bots*.
 We will collect texts and code that serve two purposes:

 * Describe what an art bot is
-* Share concrete software art bots.
+* Share concrete software examples of art bots.

 ## A Taxonomy of Art Robots